Here we are homemade gel candles that burn beautifully, they are wonderfully decorative and also make great gifts.

 This is where you start putting your own personal touch on the candle.
 Just make sure that the fragrance you choose is made for use in gel candles.
 If it isn’t, there is a good chance that it will not blend with the wax properly.

-After the fragrance is blended in thoroughly, you can add the color you want.
+After the fragrance is blended in thoroughly, you can add the color if you want.
 You need to add your dye before the wax cools too much, but add it slowly and only add a little.

 You can always add more, but you can’t take out what you’ve put in.
 So take this part slow.